cookpad/terraform-aws-eks/RELEASING.md

 AWS release new major versions of EKS approximately once per quarter (see the [EKS Kubernetes release calendar](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-release-calendar)).
 We aim to release a stable version of `terraform-aws-eks` within one month of the upstream EKS release.

-We will continue to support the latest 3 major EKS versions.
-Small changes will be backported and released on a minor version.
+We will continue to support the latest 3 minor EKS versions.
+Security fixes will be back-ported and released on as a new patch version.
+Other major bugs may be back-ported based on user demand.

 # Release Procedure